mistenes/mikegyesulet-revive-2025/README.md

 Use `render.yaml` to provision:

 - a static-site service for the Vite build
-- a Node/Express API service (to be implemented) connected to
+- a Node/Express API service connected to
 - a managed Postgres database

 After importing the blueprint, set `VITE_API_BASE_URL` for the static site and map the Postgres connection string into the API service.
+The API seeds the `admin_users` table with `ADMIN_EMAIL`/`ADMIN_PASSWORD` and secures routes with HTTP-only cookies.

 ## Tests / build